Please join us on Substack!

-After much thought and consultation, I have decided it’s time to make our jump to the next evolutionary stage of the Yap.
+After much thought and consultation, we have made our jump to the next evolutionary stage of the Yap.
 That involves turning Substack into our primary platform and asking you, our amazing readers and fellow film lovers, for your support.

 We have now opened up paid subscriptions, and starting next week some of the reviews and other content will only be available to those at this tier.
 Much of it will remain free for now, but over the next few months we will gradually transition to most of what we do going behind a paywall.

 We’ll still offer free content every week.
 And the entire 12-year archive of the Film Yap will remain available for you to enjoy.
 But yes, we are asking that you pay a little something for what we do.
 We work hard to produce it, and think it has value — and are hoping you do, too.

 How much?
 Well, Substack won’t let us charge a regular subscription rate lower than $5 a month or $30 annually.
 Most Substackers are asking $60 a year.
 That’s not a ton, but frankly I still think it’s a bit high.
 As more and more writers are turning to the direct subscription model, people are suddenly having to weigh tough choices about how to spread their dollars around to the creative people they want to support.